KarimKassem/SmartRemote/README.md

 ## Sketch Upload
 1. **Connect Your ESP32-C3**

-    Connect your ESP32-C3 board to your computer using a USB cable.
-Ensure you use a USB2 port for compatibility.
+    Connect your ESP32-C3 board to your computer using a USB cable (use the USB2 Port).

 2. **Select Port**